LucasSGomide/MongoDB/README.md

 db.collection.insertOne({ chave: "Valor", chave2: "Valor2" });
 ```

 Insert only one document in the collection.
-If the collection doesn't exist, mongodb automatically create it.
+If the collection doesn't exist, mongodb automatically creates it.

 ```
 db.collection.insertMany([ { chave: "Valor", chave2: "Valor2" }, { chave: "Valor", chave2: "Valor2" } ]);